Putin playing the long game over Russian kin in Ukraine

 "All these were territories which were handed over to Ukraine in the 1920s by the Soviet government.
 Why they did that, God knows," he said.

-Those remarks were a brief interlude in a programme which lasted just short of four hours and covered dozens of topics, but they were noted by Kremlin-watchers as highly significant.
+Those remarks were a brief interlude in a program which lasted just short of four hours and covered dozens of topics, but they were noted by Kremlin-watchers as highly significant.

 "Now the aim is Novorossiya," Andrei Illarionov, a former economic advisor to Putin who is now a critic, wrote on his blog, setting out what he believes is the Kremlin's thinking.
 "It is the historic mission of the Russian person."